Proceeding Through a Test

 End Test Page

 When students end a test, the End Test page appears (refer to figure 7).
-This page allows students to review answers from the current test segment or block and submit the test for scoring.
+This page allows students to review answers from the current test segment and submit the test for scoring.
 A [Marked for Review] flag icon appears for any questions marked for review.
 A warning icon appears if there are any unanswered questions.

 Figure 7.
 End Test page